 BIS students begin outlining their post-secondary education and career goals as freshman, and continue refining these goals through their senior year.
-As part of the development of the Professional Portfolio, students explore a potential career interest and research post-secondary education options to full fill the requirements of their dream job.
+As part of the development of the Professional Portfolio, students explore a potential career interest and research post-secondary education options to fulfill the requirements of their dream job.
 The themes of the portfolio reflect students' collegiate or career interests.

 The second function of the portfolio is to publish student work.
-Adhering to the principle of "making real world connections," BIS emphasizes "publishability" as the standard to reach for when completing projects.
+Adhering to the principle of "making real world connections," BIS emphasizes "publishability" as the standard to reach when completing projects.
 Portfolios showcase student projects to the public, creating a sense of purpose, and providing a real audience for their creativity, voice, and ideas.

 Students build their digital portfolios in two stages: Content & Design.